henrylawson/photish/README.md

 spawn multiple Image Magick processes at once.

 For collections with a large number of images and HTML pages, multiple workers and threads can be used to rapidly speed up generation.
-However if the collection is quite small and the images are of a small size, workers and threads will increase the generation time as loading a new ruby runtime and creating multiple threads may have a higher setup time then just generating in a single ruby process.
+However, if the collection has a small number of photos and pages, workers and threads will increase the generation time as loading a new ruby process and creating multiple threads may have a higher setup time then just generating everything in a single ruby process.

 The number of workers and threads is configurable in the [config file](#config-file-options) with the `workers` and `threads` options.
 By